 "(a) First, to provide sufficient ground for affirming a Petrine or universal primacy exercised by the bishops of Rome, it is not necessary to interpret the Petrine texts of the New Testament in the particular manner characteristic of past apologetic.
-Naturally the Venice Statement does not deny that the New Testament attributes to St. Peter the leading role among the apostles; nor does the Commission's agreed view mean that St.Peter's position is irrelevant to the papal position today, or that the continuous line of tradition associated with Roman authority is to be apologized for.
+Naturally the Venice Statement does not deny that the New Testament attributes to St.Peter the leading role among the apostles; nor does the Commission's agreed view mean that St.Peter's position is irrelevant to the papal position today, or that the continuous line of tradition associated with Roman authority is to be apologized for.
 Acceptance of the Roman primacy does not depend upon applying to the pope everything which the NT says of St Peter."
+(Truth and Authority, SPCK/CTS 1977, p.24.)

-See Peter in the New Testament: a collaborative assessment by Protestant and Roman Catholic scholars, ed.
+See Peter in the New Testament: a collaborative assessment by Frotestant and Roman Catholic scholars, ed.
 R.E.
 Brown, K.P.
 Donfried, and John Reumann (1973).